MrDGuy/sandbox-variables-and-games/sandbox.md

 # Open Template

 ## Follow the instructions of the teacher or make your own game with this tutorial
+You will either be asked to code something from the teacher or make your own game.

 ```python
   #Code needed for Toolbox
   adventure.add_to_textlog("")